osresearch/safeboot-loader/README.md

 Because ACPI and PCI are disabled, the TPM is not currently visible.
 Should it be addressed via the EFI interface?

+Todo:

+* [ ] Figure out how to expose the TPM.

 ## Building

-The kernel needs to be patched to have the `noexitbootservices` option.
-The kernel config is also special since it doesn't use PCI or any of its own device drivers -- they are all provided through these interfaces.
+The `Makefile` will download and patch a 5.4.117 kernel with the `noexitbootservices` option and to add the `uefidev` kernel module as an in-tree build option.
+It will then apply a minimal config that has no PCI drivers and uses the EFI framebuffer for video.

 ```
-make KDIR=$HOME/safeboot/build/linux-5.4.117
+make -j32
 ```

+This will produce after a while `build/vmlinuz` that is ready to be unified with an appropriate `initrd` and then booted on an EFI system (over PXE or as a boot menu item).

 Todo:

-* [ ] Wrap kernel building in the `Makefile`
+* [X] Wrap kernel building in the `Makefile`
 * [ ] `initrd.cpio` building
 * [ ] LinuxKit or buildroot integration?

 ## Kernel command line

 ```
-efi=noexitbootservices,debug memmap=exactmap,32K@0G,512M@1G noefi acpi=off pci=noacpi
+efi=noexitbootservices,debug memmap=exactmap,32K@0G,512M@1G noefi acpi=off
 ```